Don-Assamongkol1/programming-analyst-interview-test/readme.md

 ## Overview

-To solve this task, you must use **both** Python and SQL, but feel free to `pip install` whatever library you would like.
-This task is designed to test your ability to:
+To solve these tasks, you must use both Python and Pandas, but otherwise feel free to `pip install` whatever library you would like.
+These tasks are designed to test your ability to:

 - Call REST APIs
 - Import and export data as CSVs